Today, the series is better known for the comic adaptation by Na Rae Lee than for the novels themselves.

 The Gasman's flatulence, as well as the fact that he's actually named after it.

 Strangled by the Red String: The series started out with just the gentlest of implied romance between the two main characters, focusing mainly on an intricate plot revolving around the mad scientists who created them.
 Then book four hit, the plot disappeared, and suddenly they were all over each other, all the time.
 The fandom was thrilled for the most part... except for those who realized that these two characters were, for all intents and purposes, brother and sister...

-Strawman Has a Point: In the fourth novel, Max is furious that, after she and the Flock come to the government's attention, they would dare to try to put them in a boarding school.
+Strawman Has a Point: In The Final Warning, Max is furious that, after she and the Flock come to the government's attention, they would dare to try to put them in a boarding school.
 A few of their concerns — being told they would be studied to a certain extent, etc. — were valid, given their history.
 Several others not so much, especially when Max basically tells them "we've had it harder than you and we know better".
 It's kind of difficult to argue that they are properly prepared to move to civilian life when they decide to dive-bomb the Pentagon for amusement and then are surprised that there's retaliation.

-The Woobie: For some, all the shit Ari's been through can really tugs on one's heartstrings.
+For some, all the shit Ari's been through can really tugs on one's heartstrings.
 He's seven years old.